 You'll hear French, the language of love, spoken as you explore Québec City on the Saint Lawrence River.
 Yet that's not it's only charm.
 Old Québec is a UNESCO world heritage treasure thanks to the tall stone walls that have protected it from invaders since 1608.

 Inside those walls are Haute-Ville (the upper town) and Basse-Ville, the lower town, connected by a funicular.
-Stone buildings and narrow cobblestone streets, trendy shops and inviting bistros may make you feel as if you're strolling the streets of Paris.
+Stone buildings and narrow cobblestone streets, trendy shops and inviting bistros make travelers feel as if they're strolling the streets of Paris.

 If you can swing it, the place to stay is the castle-like Château Frontenac.
 A grand hotel that's kept up with the times, it's both iconic and eco-sensitive.
 One exit from the hotel leads to Dufferin Terrace, a wide boardwalk that overlooks the St. Lawrence River and attracts more than its share of loving couples pausing for a selfie and a smooch.